6 Things You Do that Facebook Hates

 Now, when it comes to dealers specifically, there is a large contingent of you that utilize this method through your website provider.
 Every time you add a vehicle it posts it with the some generic text like “Just In: Check out this Year Make Model” These types of posts constantly rank as bottom performers.

 So here’s our fix.
 KGI now offers a vehicle posting tool to upload your pictures and text into a post format that is not a link to your website.
 With a few clicks a post with 20 vehicle photos and some engaging text can fill your newsfeed!
 Give it a try!

 I’LL MAKE THIS SHORT.
 FACEBOOK HATES ALL CAPS.
 IT LOOKS SPAMMY.

-Because of this we have coded our Facebook Marketplace vehicle listings to reformat all caps vehicle descriptions so the car will still post!
+Because of this we have coded our Facebook app to reformat all caps vehicle descriptions so the car will display better!
 Just be sure when you post to your Facebook page you leave caps lock off…

 Facebook Hates Text Only Posts

 Following that hierarchy it’s easier to see why Facebook prefers more engaging content on their site.
 They want to keep people engaged, keep them entertained, and keep them looking at ads!
 Video is now the most engaging content on Facebook.
 In a far second comes images and in dead last is text only.
 That’s why you even see new features like the “Watch” icon, the autoplay feature that takes you automatically to the next video, and even with text posts now you have the ability to write it on an image background.